adobe/web-platform-zoo/examples/web-components/cart/README.md

 ## Staying close to the Web Platform

-TODO what would a library like Lit bring?
+TODO performance, durability, standards...

 ## Shadow DOM or not?

+- No, unless one of the text statements is very, very true.
+TODO explain why
-- Yes if you _really_ need CSS isolation
+- Yes if you _really_ need CSS isolation that cannot be provided otherwise
 - Yes if the component's CSS is complicated or "precious" enough to warrant having it local to the component
 - Yes if it makes your component's code much simpler, thanks to scoped element IDs for example
 - Yes if it makes using the component simpler or more self-explaining

-TODO any downsides to using Shadow DOM?